Geometric criteria for overtwistedness: Weinstein cobordism from overtwisted to standard sphere

-The standard unknot in $(Y, \xi)$ is defined by the inclusion of a small Darboux chart in $Y$.
-If $(Y, \xi)$ contains a small plastikstufe with trivial rotation, the unknot must be in the complement.
+Theorem \ref{thm: ps to OT} also implies the equivalence (1)$\Longleftrightarrow$(4).
+Indeed, the standard unknot in $(Y, \xi)$ is defined by the inclusion of a small Darboux chart in $(Y,\xi)$ and thus if the contact manifold contains a small plastikstufe with trivial rotation, the unknot must be in the complement.
 Therefore, Theorems \ref{thm: PS to loose} and \ref{thm: ps to OT} imply

 \begin{thm} Let $(Y,\xi)$ be a contact manifold containing a small plastikstufe with spherical core and trivial rotation.
 Then $(Y, \xi)$ is overtwisted. \end{thm}